Amanda Knox reconvicted of slander in Italy for accusing innocent man in roommate’s 2007 murder

-FLORENCE, Italy — An Italian court reconvicted Amanda Knox of slander Wednesday, quashing her hope of removing a legal stain against her that has persisted long after her exoneration in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.
+FLORENCE, Italy — (AP) — An Italian court reconvicted Amanda Knox of slander Wednesday, quashing her hope of removing a legal stain against her that has persisted after her exoneration in the brutal 2007 murder of her British roommate while the two were exchange students in Italy.

-The decision by a Florence appeals court panel marked the sixth time that an Italian court found Knox had wrongly accused an innocent man, the Congolese owner of the bar where she worked part time, of the killing.
+The decision by a Florence appeals court panel marked the sixth time that an Italian court found Knox had wrongly blamed the killing on an innocent man, the Congolese owner of the bar where she worked part time.

-Knox has argued that her statements to police were forced during an intense night of questioning and relied on her then-remedial Italian when she was a 20-year-old university student.
+Knox has argued that her statements to police were forced during an intense night of questioning that included bullying as she relied on her then-remedial Italian when she was a 20-year-old university student.

-But the panel of two judges and six jurors confirmed the three-year sentence, which she already served in four years in Italian custody while the investigation and multiple flip-flop trials ensued.
-The court’s reasoning will be released in 60 days.
+The panel of two judges and six jurors, however, confirmed the three-year sentence, which she already served during four years in Italian custody while the investigation and multiple trials ensued.
+The court's reasoning will be released in 60 days.

-Knox’s appearance Wednesday in Florence, in a bid to clear her name “once and for all,” was the first time she had returned to an Italian court since she was freed in 2011.
-She showed no visible emotion as the verdict was read aloud.
-She was accompanied by her husband, Christopher Robinson.
+Knox's appearance Wednesday in Florence, in a bid to clear her name “once and for all," was the first time she had returned to an Italian court since she was freed in 2011.
+Accompanied by her husband, Christopher Robinson, she showed no visible emotion as the verdict was read aloud.

 But her lawyer, Carlo Dalla Vedova, said shortly afterward that “Amanda is very embittered."

-“We are all very surprised at the outcome of the decision,’’ Dalla Vedova said outside the courtroom.
-He added that Knox had expected an acquittal would cap nearly 17 years of judicial proceedings.
+"We are all very surprised at the outcome of the decision,'' Dalla Vedova said outside the courtroom.
+He added that Knox had expected an acquittal would put a cap on nearly 17 years of judicial proceedings.

 Another defense lawyer, Luca Luparia Donati, said they expected to appeal to Italy's highest court.

-Knox’s retrial was set in motion after a European court ruling that said Italy violated her human rights during a long night of questioning days after Kercher’s murder, deprived of both a lawyer and a competent translator.
+Knox’s new trial was set in motion after a European court ruling that said Italy violated her human rights during overnight questioning days after Kercher’s murder, deprived of both a lawyer and a competent translator.

 Addressing the Florence court in a soft and sometimes breaking voice, Knox said that she wrongly accused Patrick Lumumba under intense police pressure.